Nosebleed

 • swallowing such large volumes of blood that it causes vomiting

-• heavy bleeding that does not stop after pressure has been applied for 20 minutes.
+• heavy nose bleeding that doesn't stop after pressure has been applied for 20 minutes.

 If you or someone you care for has a bleeding nose or fluid dripping from their nose after a head injury, call 111 for an ambulance immediately as they may have a fractured (broken) skull.

 The lining of your nose is filled with many tiny blood vessels.
-These blood vessels are fragile and bleed easily if disturbed.
-When this occurs, blood flows out one or both your nostrils.
+These blood vessels are fragile and bleed easily if they're disturbed.
+When this occurs, blood comes out of one or both of your nostrils.
 Blood flow may be heavy (trickling out in a stream or fast drips) or light (slowly dripping) and usually stops within 10 minutes.

 Common causes of nosebleeds include: